dynapptor/Utils-lib/doc/API.md

   - [String Conversion](#string-conversion)
   - [Array Operations](#array-operations)

-## Namespace `ut`
+## Overview

-The `ut` namespace contains utility functions and unions for data manipulation, conversion, and timing in Arduino projects.
+The Arduino Utility Library provides utility functions and unions for data manipulation, conversion, and timing in Arduino projects.
 It is designed for efficiency in resource-constrained environments.

 ## Macros